Segatron: Segment-Aware Transformer for Language Modeling and Understanding: Model

+We will introduce how to pre-train a language model with our proposed Segatron in this section.

+First, pre-training a masked language model in the setting of BERT is a practical choice, as BERT is a popular baseline model and requires less computational resources compared with more recent large models.
+For example, BERT-large only needs about 10\% of the resources of RoBERTa-large~\cite{DBLP:journals/corr/abs-1907-11692}.
+Hence, in this paper, we first pre-train two base size models: $\text{SegaBERT-base}^{-}$ and $\text{BERT-base}^{-}$ with only English Wikipedia data for 500K training steps, to compare BERT pre-trained with Transformer and Segatron fairly.
+We then pre-train a large size model SegaBERT-large with Wikibooks dataset and 1M training steps, same as BERT-large.

-\textbf{Input Representation} Input $x$ is a sequence of tokens, which can be one or more sentences or paragraphs.
-Similar to the input representation used in BERT, the representation $x_t$ for the token $t$ is computed by summing the corresponding token embedding $E_t$, token index embedding $P^t_t$, sentence index embedding $P^s_t$, and paragraph index embedding $P^p_t$.
-Two special tokens \texttt{[CLS]} and \texttt{[SEP]} are added into the text sequence before the first token and after the last token.
+\textbf{Input Representation.} Input $\mathbf{X}$ of SegaBERT is a sequence of tokens, which can be one or more sentences or paragraphs.
+The representation $x_t$ for token $t$ is computed by summing the corresponding token embedding $\mathbf{E}_t$, token index embedding $\mathbf{P}^t_t$, sentence index embedding $\mathbf{P}^s_t$, and paragraph index embedding $\mathbf{P}^p_t$, as shown in Figure~\ref{fig:architecture-segabert}.
+Two special tokens \texttt{[CLS]} and \texttt{[SEP]} are added to the text sequence before the first token and after the last token, and their paragraph/sentence indexes are the same as their adjacent tokens.
 Following BERT, the text is tokenized into subwords with WordPiece and the maximum sequence length is 512.

-\textbf{Encoder Architecture} The multi-layer bidirectional Transformer encoder is used to encode the contextual representation for the inputs.
-With L-layer Transformer, the last layer hidden vector $H_t^L$ of token $t$ is used as the contextualized representation.
-With the rich segmentation information present in the input representation, the encoder has a better contextualization ability.

-\textbf{Training Objective} Following BERT, we use the masked LM as our training objective.
-The other training objective, next sentence prediction, is not used in our model.
+\textbf{Training Objective.} Following BERT, we use the masked LM as our training objective.
+However, next sentence prediction (NSP) is not used in our model, as our input contains more than two sentences.